Doctor’s Note: Your Essential Guide to Acne Treatments

 Best Procedures for Acne

-Laser: Targets bacteria and reduces oil production, helping to clear acne and improve scars.
+Aviclear, also known as "Laser Accutane," uses laser technology to target bacteria and reduce oil production, helping clear acne and improve scars.

 Steroid Injections